LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/results.md

 </html>

 After training, we predicted in a slightly smaller testing region (~800,000 cubic microns) which we refer to as the Benchmark ROI (region of interest).
 We created two sets of supervoxels, one without any masking, and one constrained to a neuropil mask.
+For each affinity-based network, we created segmentations over a range of ROIs in order to assess performance with scale.
+We then evaluated VoI, ERL, and MCM.

 <html>